pikvm/pikvm/docs/msd.md

 * Changing the media type and write availability mode.
 * Downloading an image from the PiKVM storage.
 * Drive connection management and much more.

+!!! warning
+    Never turn off the power of the PiKVM while the image is being uploaded or while the image is connected to the target host in write mode.
+    This may cause file corruption.

+    The rest of the time, power off is safe because the PiKVM filesystem will be in read-only mode.

 !!! info "The max CD-ROM image size is 2.2 GB"
     This is a Linux kernel [limitation](https://github.com/pikvm/pikvm/issues/322) on PiKVM,